-In this article, we will explore the average size of a guest bathroom.
+In this article, we will explore more on the average size of a guest bathroom to suit your needs.

 Factors That Influence Guest Bathroom Size